lenovo/ELIE/README.md

 elie-3.1
   - license files for packages available in elie-3.1.

+elie-4.3
+  - license files for packages available in elie-4.3.

 For access to the actual meta layer source code, please contact Lenovo Support.